snowplow/documentation/docs/recipes/recipe-content-analytics/index.md

 To understand how people are engaging with your content, you’ll want to be tie these events to specific pieces of content, not just pages.

 For this purpose, you can add a content entity which will be sent every time these events are tracked.
 Learn more about Snowplow events and entities [here](/docs/understanding-tracking-design/understanding-events-entities/index.md).
-You can then aggregate all of your user behavioural data into one row per content piece to get a better view of how your content is performing.
+You can then aggregate all of your user behavioral data into one row per content piece to get a better view of how your content is performing.

 ## Design and implement the `content` entity